The Ultimate Culinary Challenge

 The passion, the emotion and the pure blood, sweat and tears you see in a cook-off, shows how much these competitions mean to a chef.
 It tests more than culinary skills; it tests character, resilience and raw emotion and only the best will take that top spot.
-With the prestigious panel of judges, led by Paul Ainsworth, every chef who enters knows they will gain valuable feedback to help them improve; whatever stage of the competition they reach.
+With the prestigious panel of judges, led by Kenny Atkinson, every chef who enters knows they will gain valuable feedback to help them improve; whatever stage of the competition they reach.
 There’s never been a more important time for chefs to push themselves out their comfort zone and into the NCOTY spotlight.

 Hear what our winners had to say...

 - "Winning National Chef of the Year has been an incredible and humbling journey, I'm still honoured and surprised to be announced as the winner to join such a prestigious list of past winners it's something that I’ll be forever proud of! "